Many times, a simple act of kindness is enough to make a mark. The influence you can have by throwing your arm over someone in need can mean so much.

-The second sign of great mentors?
-They offer guidance that’s specific and actionable
+The second sign of what makes a good mentor?
+They offer guidance that’s specific and actionable.

 Chris always gave me thorough and exact advice.
 He never skimped on the details and shared personal stories as examples.
 His tips weren’t shallow either.
 They always included tactics I could try.

 In one of several email exchanges in which I sought his advice, Chris had plenty to say.

 Chris also shared this insight on pitching.

 Last, he offered this nugget of wisdom.
 It’s timeless and applicable to anyone seeking work.